 Fulfilling Our Mission

-Currently, RAPHAEL strives to fulfil its mission through three thematic in-house programmes:
+Currently, RAPHAEL strives to fulfil its mission through three thematic in-house programmes as under:

 PROGRAMME FOR SPECIAL EDUCATION

-The objective of the SE Programme is to generate awareness, through advocacy, about Persons with Disability (PwD); identify and assess children and young adults with intellectual & other developmental disabilities (such as, but not limited to Autism, Cerebral Palsy & Down Syndrome); educate & train children with disabilities (CwD) to realise their potential and facilitate their rehabilitation in the family and community.
+The objective of the SE Programme is to generate awareness about Persons with Disability (PwD) through advocacy; identify and assess children and young adults with intellectual & other developmental disabilities (such as, but not limited to Autism, Cerebral Palsy & Down Syndrome); educate & train children with disabilities (CwD) to realise their potential and facilitate their rehabilitation in the family and community.